MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 If a user tries to delete a printer, such as by using the Delete option in Printers in Control Panel, a message appears explaining that a setting prevents the action.

-This setting does not prevent users from running other programs to delete a printer.
+This setting doesn't prevent users from running other programs to delete a printer.

 - If this policy is disabled, or not configured, users can delete printers using the methods described above.
 <!-- NoDeletePrinter-Description-End -->